FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Definition:

+&nbsp;
-The network forwarding device
+: The network forwarding device to which stimulus is offered and response measured.

 {::comment}

-    [MB59]: This reasons about "device", should we say that we extends this to "function"?
+    MB59: This reasons about "device", should we say that we extends this to "function"?

-    [VP]: Yes.
+    VP: Yes.
 Extend discussion.
 If device requires medium/cables, function can be working with something software-like (packet vectors, shared memory regions).

-    [MK]: added text covering this.
+    MK: added text covering this.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}
-to which stimulus is offered and response measured.

 Discussion:

+&nbsp;
+: Contrary to SUT, the DUT stimulus and response are frequently initiated and observed only indirectly, on different parts of SUT.

+&nbsp;
-DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch Specification, but is of key relevance for its motivation.
+: DUT, as a sub-component of SUT, is only indirectly mentioned in MLRsearch Specification, but is of key relevance for its motivation.
 The device can represent a software-based networking functions running on commodity x86/ARM CPUs (vs purpose-built ASIC / NPU / FPGA).

 {::comment}

-    [MB60]: Idem as SUT
+    MB60: Idem as SUT

-    [VP]: Yes.
+    VP: Yes.

-    [MK]: See my note re SUT.
+    MK: See my note re SUT.

 {:/comment}

+&nbsp;
+: A well-designed SUTs should have the primary DUT as their performance bottleneck.
+The ways to achieve that are outside of MLRsearch Specification scope.

 ### Trial